mschwerhoff/pp20-terminology/terminology.md

 race condition
 :   A program has a race condition if, during any possible execution with the same inputs, its observable behaviour (results, output, ...) may change if events happen in different order.
 Events here are typically scheduler interactions causing different interleavings, but could also be, e.g. changing network latency.
 Race condition is often used interchangeably with data race.

+reductions
+:   produce a single answer from a collection via an associative operator.
+Examples: max, count, rightmost, sum, ...

 reentrancy
 :   A lock is reentrant if it can be acquired (and released) multiple times by the same thread.
 If a lock is non-reentrant, trying to acquire it again might cause an exception or other problems.